 We also see the site of the Amritsar Massacre, where in 1919 a nationalist demonstration of unarmed locals was fired upon by the British authorities, without warning.
 This pivotal event had a profound effect on Gandhi, who then initiated his ultimately successful ‘civil disobedience’ campaign.
 In the afternoon, we take the short drive to the nearby Bagh Border post with Pakistan to see the ‘Beating the Retreat’ ceremony.
 Over the years a lighthearted, rather bizarre competition has developed as to which country has the most flamboyant marching style and vociferous supporters, with thousands coming to see this event daily.
 It’s a typically Indian concoction, a blend of open-air theatre, party and military parade.
 Finally, both border gates are ceremoniously closed and the respective flags lowered for the night.
 Dinner is included tonight.

-We fly back to Delhi for our final night at the Vivanta by Taj Dwarka Hotel, with dinner, located close to the airport.
+We fly back to Delhi for our final night at The Connaught, New Delhi Hotel, with dinner, located close to the airport.

 Transfer to the airport for the return flight to London.

 The price of this holiday is per person, based on two people sharing a twin room.
 Single rooms available at the relevant supplement.
 The price includes:

 Included excursions are: guided tours of Amritsar, Agra and the Taj Mahal, Jaipur city tour, visit to Amber Fort, city tour of Pushkar, Jodhpur and Mehrangarh Forts, visit to Nagaur Fort, Ranakpur temple, Udaipur city tour Delhi city tour;